Hobby Lobby: Smuggling and collections management controversies

-Beginning in 2009, representatives of Hobby Lobby were warned that artifacts they were purchasing were probably looted from Iraq.
+Beginning in 2009, representatives of Hobby Lobby were warned that artifacts they were purchasing might have been looted from Iraq.
 The purchases had been made for the Museum of the Bible, which the company was sponsoring.
 In early July 2017, US federal prosecutors filed a civil complaint in the Eastern District of New York under the case name United States of America v.
 Approximately Four Hundred Fifty Ancient Cuneiform Tablets and Approximately Three Thousand Ancient Clay Bullae.
 On July 5, 2017, Hobby Lobby consented to a settlement requiring forfeiture of the artifacts, the payment of a fine of $3 million, and the return of over 5500 artifacts.

 In April 2020, the centerpiece of the Museum of the Bible's collection, the fragments of the Dead Sea Scrolls, were declared to be fakes.
 After its authenticity was questioned, the museum removed the display of a miniature bible which a NASA astronaut had purportedly carried to the moon.

 Board chairman Steve Green, who is also president of the Hobby Lobby stores, also announced the museum would be returning over eleven thousand artifacts to Egypt and Iraq.
 The collection included thousands of papyrus scraps and ancient clay pieces.
 University of Manchester papyrologist, Roberta Mazza, stated that the Green family "poured millions on the legal and illegal antiquities market without having a clue about the history, the material features, cultural value, fragilities, and problems of the objects".

-In January 2021, the chairman of the board of the Museum of the Bible, Steve Green, released the following statement: “We transferred control of the fine art storage facility that housed the 5,000 Egyptian items to the U.S. government as part of a voluntary administrative process.
+In January 2021, Green released the following statement: “We transferred control of the fine art storage facility that housed the 5,000 Egyptian items to the U.S. government as part of a voluntary administrative process.
 We understand the U.S. government has now delivered the papyri to Egyptian officials".
 That was in addition to 8000 clay objects transferred to Baghdad's Iraq Museum.

 The returned items include the "Gilgamesh Dream Tablet", containing part of the Epic of Gilgamesh, discovered in Iraq in 1853, sold by the Jordanian Antiquities Association to an antiquities dealer in 2003, and sold again by Christie's auction house to Hobby Lobby in 2014, for $1.6 million.
 The auction house lied about how the artifact had entered the market, claiming it had been on the market in the United States for decades.
 In September 2019, federal authorities seized the tablet, and in May 2020, a civil complaint was filed to forfeit it.
 In July 2021 the U.S. District Court for the Eastern District of New York officially ordered the forfeiture of the tablet by Hobby Lobby.
 Acting U.S. Attorney Jacquelyn M. Kasulis, for the Eastern District of New York, stated: “This office is committed to combating the black-market sale of cultural property and the smuggling of looted artifacts”.
 Hobby Lobby failed to follow expert advice on antiquities collecting which has resulted in multiple seizures and fines.